cyrusxyl/matplotlib-cpp/README.md

 ==============

 Forked from lava/matplotlib-cpp.
-Wrapped in a proper CMakeLists project for easy usage.
+Wrapped in a proper CMake project for easy usage.

 See below for functionality details (copied from source repo):
 ___